🎬 Video Generation¶

 -

-LAMP frames motion control as a language-to-program synthesis problem: it designs a cinematography-inspired motion DSL, fine-tunes an LLM to translate natural language descriptions into structured motion programs, and deterministically maps these programs to 3D object and camera trajectories that condition a video diffusion model — achieving, for the first time, simultaneous natural-language control over both object and camera motion.
+The LAMP framework models motion control as a language-to-program synthesis problem.
+By designing a cinematography-inspired motion DSL, the authors train an LLM to transform natural language descriptions into structured motion programs.
+These programs are deterministically mapped to 3D object and camera trajectories to condition video generation, enabling the simultaneous generation of object and camera motion from natural language for the first time.

 - Let Your Image Move with Your Motion! – Implicit Multi-Object Multi-Motion Transfer